deongee/twitter_birdseed/README.md

 References
 ================
-All the codes remixed in the twitter_birdseed WordPress plugin came from:
+All the codes remixed in the twitter_birdseed WordPress plugin originally came from:

 StanScates / Tweet.js-Mod
 https://github.com/StanScates/Tweet.js-Mod